RustCrypto/elliptic-curves/k256/README.md

 secp256k1 is primarily notable for usage in Bitcoin and other cryptocurrencies, particularly in conjunction with the
 [Elliptic Curve Digital Signature Algorithm (ECDSA)][ECDSA].
+Owing to its wide deployment in these applications, secp256k1 is one of the most popular and commonly used elliptic curves.

 ## Minimum Supported Rust Version